 Applied to an Article

 Besides the fundamental criteria of providing a visual appeal to the final consumer, a design must be applied to an article and not the article itself, in order to seek protection under the said statute.
-Article means any article/substance, whether artificial or partly artificial and partly natural, and capable of being made and sold separately such as the iconic designs of Apple’s iPhone (Reg.
+Article means any article/substance, whether artificial or partly artificial and partly natural, and capable of being made and sold separately3 such as the iconic designs of Apple’s iPhone (Reg.
 No. D0842298) and Volkswagen’s Beetle (Reg.
 No. D0774952).
 As per Section 6 of the Act, a design may be registered in respect of any or all of the articles in a prescribed class of articles, and registration of designs for multiple articles in the same class is not barred.
 Thus, if an article is capable of being manufactured or sold separately and visually appeals the eye, a design can be registered separately in respect of that article.
-Design protection can also be claimed for a ‘set’ of articles, which have same characteristics and are usually sold together.
+Design protection can also be claimed for a ‘set’ of articles, which have same characteristics and are usually sold together4.
 This ensures a wide ambit of protection to the registrant and subsequently, aides in challenging infringement of a registered design in respect of same/similar articles.

 Design Registration- India

 The Act purports to protect novel or original designs, capable of being applied to a particular article that can be manufactured by an industrial process/means.
 Designs play an integral part in a consumer’s shopping experience, as often times, the articles are purchased on both utilitarian and aesthetic aspects.
 The important purpose of design registration is to ensure that the artisan, creator, originator of a design having aesthetic look is not deprived of his bonafide reward by others applying it to their goods.
-Hence, originality of a new design has been deemed as origination of a design from the author of such design and includes the cases which though old in themselves yet are new in their application.
+Hence, originality of a new design has been deemed as origination of a design from the author of such design and includes the cases which though old in themselves yet are new in their application5.
 Similar obiter was cited by the Hon’ble High Court in Shree Vari Multiplast India Pvt.
 Ltd. v/s Deputy Controller of Patents & Designs & Others that the law of design right does not prevent competitors from using same methods or principle of constructing to create competing designs, so long the competing designs do not have the same shape or configuration as that of the original design of the proprietor.

 Therefore, some essential criteria for design registration, as per Section 4 of the Act, mandates a design to be: